Bites (album)

-Bites is the first full-length studio album by Canadian industrial band Skinny Puppy, released as an LP through Nettwerk in 1985.
+Bites is the first full-length studio album, and second major release overall, by Canadian industrial band Skinny Puppy, released as an LP through Nettwerk in 1985.
 It was reissued in 1993 on CD with additional material compiled from cassette releases, international releases, and previously undistributed tracks.
 The cover art was designed by Steven R. Gilmore.

 Bites was certified gold by Music Canada on August 5, 1994.

 Background

+In 1984, Skinny Puppy released Remission as their debut mini-album.
+A few months into 1985, however, Remission was reissued with additional tracks tacked on, thus turning it into a full-length effort.
+Bites was recorded around the same time, and it was originally released in August 1985.
+Bites was the band's final album to be released while Bill Leeb was a member of the band, as he left during the recording sessions of the band's follow-up album Mind: The Perpetual Intercourse (although Leeb appeared on one Mind: The Perpetual Intercourse track, he had departed from the band in order to start Front Line Assembly by that point).

 The first CD release of Bites was on the compilation Bites and Remission in 1987.
 This release replaced the songs "Assimilate" and "The Choke" with remixed versions and it did not include all of the tracks featured on the earlier cassette release, which was significantly longer.
 A similar but distinct CD called Remission & Bites was released by Play It Again Sam in Europe during the same year.
 On the 1993 reissue, the song "One Day" is not listed anywhere in the artwork or credits.

 The Tear Garden's self-titled EP from 1986 (one year after Bites originally saw release) includes a revised version of "The Centre Bullet" featuring vocals by Edward Ka-Spel, slightly retitled to "The Center Bullet."
 The two songs are identical save for the presence of vocals by The Legendary Pink Dots singer.
-Late reissues of The Tear Garden album Tired Eyes Slowly Burning also feature that version of "The Center Bullet".
+Late reissues of the Tear Garden album Tired Eyes Slowly Burning also feature that version of "The Center Bullet".
 Having both been made by cEvin Key and Dave Ogilvie, it is unclear whether the track was originally a creation of Skinny Puppy or of The Tear Garden.

+In December 2014, Leeb reunited with Skinny Puppy during the band's stop at Vancouver.
+It was his first time performing with Skinny Puppy in nearly three decades (his band, Front Line Assembly, had also performed at the same event).
+For the encore, they performed the Bites track "Assimilate".